cjerdonek/groome-python-expected/docs/developing.md

 For instructions on releasing the application to PyPI and on how to use `setup.py`, consult the `releasing.md` file in the `docs` folder.

-TODO [template]: add instructions for previewing a Markdown file.
+XXX: add instructions for previewing a Markdown file.

 This section describes how to modify and contribute to Pizza.
 In particular, it shows you the way around and how to interact with Pizza from a source